 The NiCompressor was the final pedal design from founder Nicholas J.P.
 Harris before he tragically passed away in 2016.
-The team at Catalinbread took the prototype with a few tweaks and brought the design to market.
+The team at Catalinbread took the prototype, made a few tweaks, and brought the design to market.
 It is said the goal was to create a device that users would leave always on in their signal chain.
 Note: Catalinbread was purchased by musicians and studio owners Kyle Sears and Brandon Rush in 2020.

 The NiCompressor is based on the 1970's classic "The Choker" compressor from Loco Box.
 I would like to get my hands on one of the original The Choker pedals sometime.
 It is said to be a similar design to the Ross compressor but voiced differently and maybe more "hi-fi" and subtle.
 Catalinbread's own literature says The Choker is "capable of achieving exceptional compression dynamics while keeping higher-frequencies intact" which the result being a tone that is more full and fat sounding.
 Catalinbread has sought to expand on this with the NiCompressor.
 It is a FET based, transistors and op-amp design.